Gartcosh: Future development

 The M73 with Gartcosh in the foreground and Glenboig in the background.

 North Lanarkshire Council have identified open space areas around Gartcosh and Glenboig as potential sites for a "Community Growth Area".
 This, in effect, means there is potential for up to 3000 homes to be built in Gartcosh and Glenboig, of which approximately 1800 are to be built in the Gartcosh area.
 At least 25% of this must be "affordable housing".
 Provisions will be made for infrastructure and amenities to support such a large development.
 Such a development will have significant impact on the local landscape with much of the green belt and farmland being developed into housing and retail areas.

-Plans for a new road between Gartcosh and Glenboig were approved in 2016.
-This road opened June 2018.

-New homes are being built at Gartcosh with the first of the 78 due in 2018.

 Transport

 General Transport Information

 The M73 motorway is the main transport link, with Junction 2A providing road access to the village.
 Gartcosh also benefits from a railway station which was built at a cost of £3.5 million and officially opened in March 2005 by Princess Anne.